 Why Women Should Track Their Vitamin D

-Vitamin D is, quite literally, on the tip of everyone’s tongue these days and research is giving us plenty on the pros (and the cons) of supplementing D. But why should women be particularly concerned to track their D?
+Why Women Should Track Their Vitamin D. In the wake of reducing our risk for and recovering from COVID-19, and as we come into full summer, Vitamin D is on the tip of everyone’s tongue.
+And research is giving us plenty on the pros (and the cons) of supplementing D. But why should women be particularly concerned to track their D?

-Although vitamin D has become a hot topic, many of today’s conventional clinicians receive little or no training in medical school for for vitamin D and may not be in the habit of testing for vitamin D deficiency.
+COVID-19 is bringing the role and health benefits of Vitamin D to the fore, and it’s become a hot topic, many of today’s conventional clinicians receive little or no training in medical school for vitamin D and may not be in the habit of testing for vitamin D deficiency.
 Or, if they are testing their patients they may not be familiar with treatment.
 But practitioners from both sides of the conventional/alternative aisle are seeing more cases of D deficiency and awareness is on the rise.

 What is Vitamin D?